i-on-project/android-calendar/README.md

 # **JDCalendar**
-JDCalendar is an open-source fully costumizable calendar component for the Android framework.
+JDCalendar is an open-source fully customizable calendar component for the Android framework.

 ## Benefits
 - Colors and text sizes are all customizable
 - Its functionalities can be easily extended to support your app requirements
-- Uses coroutines to offload operations which required heavier processing from the main thread to a background thread.
+- Uses coroutines to offload operations which required heavier processing from the main thread to a background thread
 - Its methods are framework alike

 ## Default Implementation